HappyChenghan/RISiren/fall_detection_dataset/figuredataset/Readme.md

 Each sub-folder contain a kind of activity.

-If you want to use the dataset, you can use the datasetProcess.ipynb to load and divide the dataset into train and test data.
+If you want to use the dataset, you can use the datasetProcess.ipynb to quickly load and divide the dataset into train and test data.

 The requirement of environment is as follows: